darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## global

-Shortcut actions in this section are applicable to all darktable views.
+Shortcut actions in this category are applicable to all darktable views.

-If you have created any user-defined styles, these will be available as actions within a "styles" sub-section.
+If you have created any user-defined styles, these will be available as global actions within a "styles" sub-section.

 ## views